katie-rey/udemy-algorithm-notes/sorting-algorithms.md

 [1, 2, 5, 7] [3, 6, 8, 9] Sorted left and rght arrays

 [1, 2, 3, 5, 6, 7, 8, 9] Finally sorts and merges together both arrays

+## Quick Sort

+Like merge sort, exploits the fact that arrays of 0 or 1 element are alays sorting Chooses the first element in the array and deciphers whether the other elements should sit before or after.
+The chosen element is then moved to its correct index in the array - also called the pivot point It then sorts the left hand side in a similar way.